dougBelcher/100-days-of-code/log.md

 **Today's Progress**: Switched it today and worked through an article about connecting to Twitch and Twilio

 **Thoughts:** A bit frustrating because the article had a bug in the code.
 Got it worked out and it ran!

+### Day 59: 31 Aug 2019

+**Today's Progress**: Spent all my time deleting, downloading, and reinstalling PyCharm and Python

+**Thoughts:** Redid the PyCharm several times and finally figured out it was the Python install that was corrupted!